 In the UK, there is now a wide range of disease modifying drugs (DMDs) that have been approved for use in the NHS for people with relapsing MS.

 Each drug offers a different combination of benefits and risks.
-You may be looking for a general introduction to DMDs or have been given a choice of treatments.
-In either case, deciding whether to start treatment and if so, which one, can be a difficult decision to make.
+Deciding whether to start DMD treatment and if so, which one, can be a difficult decision to make.

 The decision to start treatment with a disease modifying drug is very personal.
-This guide aims to help you think about your own views, preferences and attitude to risk.
-Your personal values and circumstances may make a big difference when deciding which treatment is best for you.
+This guide aims to help you think about your own views, preferences and attitude to risk, as well as your personal circumstances where they might affect your decision.

-The final decision to start on a DMD should be made in partnership with your MS team who can advise on which treatments might be right for you and your MS. Knowing about the available options and what is important to you, will help you make an informed choice.
+The final choice to start on a DMD should be made in partnership with your MS team who can advise on which treatments might be right for you and your MS. You may not be eligible for all of the DMDs listed, and your neurologist may have recommendations for you.
+Knowing about the available options and what is important to you, will help you make an informed choice.

 Considering what is important to you